-Jurisdictional Definitions of Domestic Violence, Dating Violence, Sexual Assault, and Stalking as published in the Clery Act.
+The following are titles and sections of Louisiana State Law which most clearly coincide with the federal definitions of Domestic Violence, Dating Violence, Sexual Assault, and Stalking as published in the Clery Act.
 The list is not exclusive or comprehensive, as circumstances involved with other crimes may also meet the Clery Act definitions.
 In situations where the state law definitions vary from those of the Clery Act, the specific circumstances of the incident are taken into account and compared to the Clery Act definitions to determine if the incident should be carried as a statistic for reporting purposes in this document.